sourcenetwork/docs.source.network/docs/intro.md

   }
 }
 ```
-This will query all the users, and return the fields _key, age, name, points.
-GraphQL queries only ever return the exact fields you request, there's no * selector like with SQL.
+This will query all the users, and return the fields _key, age, name, and points.
+GraphQL queries only return the exact fields you request.
+There is no * selector unlike SQL.

-We can further filter our results by adding a filter argument to the query.
+You can further filter our results by adding a filter argument to the query.

 ```gql
 query {